realsuayip/rest-filters/docs/source/recipes/using-constraints.rst

 To create a custom constraint, you can subclass from ``rest_filters.constraints.Constraint``.
-You'll need to override the ``check`` method which returns a boolean.
-You can also override ``get_message`` method to dynamically resolve the error message.
+You'll need to override the ``check`` method which raises ``ValidationError`` when the requirement fails.

 Here is the range example above, created as custom constraint:

 .. code-block:: python

+    from rest_framework.fields import empty
     from rest_filters.constraints import Constraint